- About Other Ways to Walk -

 About Other Ways to Walk

 She frequently walks solo with only a notebook and flask for company - it's the only way to really notice the smells, flavours, colours, textures and sounds or the landscape and allow it to work it's magic.
-But if you're interested in joining her you can take part in a
+If you're interested in joining her you can take part in a workshop.

-Whether you are walking for escape, solitude, fitness, slowness, happiness or fresh air, Other Ways to Walk cards add a twist of surprise to your journey.
+If you'd prefer to give it a go solo, you can get yourself a pack of Other Ways to Walk Cards.
+These cards are suitable for everyone, from beginners to advanced practitioners; they act as your guide to connect with nature in your own space, at your own pace.
+Whether you are walking for escape, solitude, fitness, slowness, happiness or fresh air, Other Ways to Walk cards add a twist of surprise and discovery to your journey.